The Bible is Fiction: A Collection Of Evidence

 Mary’s Virginity: The Hebrew word ‘Almah’, which people took to mean virgin, actually means ‘young woman of marriage age’.
 And there are plenty of indications that Jesus had brothers and sisters.

 The Census: The authors of the Bible are trying so hard to get Jesus born in Bethlehem that they craft a story about a census.
 They say that Joseph had to travel back to his father’s homeland in order to register for it.
 Can you seriously imagine—in any period let alone then—asking the entire country to travel back their father’s hometown to register for a census?
 It’s completely impossible.
 The author of the story put it in there because they needed Jesus born in that city.
 Plus, historians note that the Romans kept extraordinary records, and there wasn’t even a census at that time.
 It’s completely fabricated, and for obvious reasons.
+Unsupervised Learning — Security, Tech, and AI in 10 minutes… Get a weekly breakdown of what's happening in security and tech—and why it matters.

 Jesus and the Family: The Bible says honor your father and mother, yet Jesus says you must hate your father, mother, wife, children, and even your own life to be a disciple, and says to call no man on earth your father.
 (MT 10:35-37, LK 12:51-53, 14:26, MT 23:9)